 An internal fault has been detected in the controller.

-The controller disables all auxiliary inputs.
+The controller disables all additional inputs.

 Controller information for replacing, configuring and programming the BCM.
-See Section 9V, "body controller".
+See Section 9V, "Body Controller".

 DTC B1325 03: Voltage Below Threshold